Sirsasana Is a Yoga Pose That Helps In Resolving Thyroid Problem

 Sirsasana is one of the essential inverted poses in yoga.
 ‘Sirsha’ is head in Sanskrit, and ‘asana’ is a pose.
 Therefore, it is translated as Head Stand Pose in English.
 It is often referred to as the king of asanas.
 It is advised to practice this asana at the end of the yoga session.

-Sirsasana helps to rejuvenate and revitalize the entire brain hence it is a wonderful asana for your brain.
-If you are suffering from frequent headaches or a migraine, this asana is highly recommended for you to get relief out of it.
+Sirsasana helps to rejuvenate and revitalise the entire brain hence it is a beautiful asana for your mind.
+If you are suffering from frequent headaches or migraine, this asana is highly recommended for you to get relief out of it.
 This pose directly acts on the thyroid gland by balancing the metabolic functions.

 Therefore, it is advised for people suffering from thyroid dysfunctions.
 It will stimulate your sensory organs and improves sexual health as well.